 Igneous Rocks are the most primitive of rocks – they come directly from molten rock and crystallize in varying ways to become rocks.

 Since the other types of rocks (metamorphic and sedimentary) are derived from igneous rocks to start with – it is important to know the basics of where the source rock came from.
 This can be as easy as light vs dark. – But not always.

 The Magma (molten rock before it reaches the surface) which generates the specific rocks can vary greatly in its composition and source.

-To simplify things we can classify magmas into two categories:
+To simplify things we can classify magmas (and the rocks they form) into two categories:

 Mafic: Contains heavier elements – what they call a primitive magma.
 The heavier elements (iron, magnesium,) are more abundant and the lighter minerals (silica) are rarer.

 Since these heavy elements tend to form darker minerals (olivine, pyroxene, amphibole) the corresponding rock will tend to be darker in appearance. – But not always.

 As Mafic rocks are re-melted through plate tectonics, some of the heavier elements are lost as they settle deep into the earth (earths core isn’t just iron).
 Proceeding in geological timescales, rock are melted and solidified over and over and such over time the heavier elements are depleted until they no longer dominate the magma.
 Mafic rocks dominate the ocean crust.